Bruno Senna: Aston Martin (2013–2014)

 On 5 February 2013, it was confirmed that Senna would be racing for Aston Martin Racing in the FIA World Endurance Championship and the 24 Hours of Le Mans in 2013.

 Senna and his co-drivers had a successful start to the championship, winning at Silverstone and then collecting another podium at Spa.
 At Le Mans, the Aston Martin Vantage GT2 #99 driven by Senna, Rob Bell and Frédéric Makowiecki started from pole position in the GTE class but did not finish the race after serious crash with 5 hours to the end, when running 3rd.
-Makowiecki had no major injures from the accident.
-In Brazil at São Paulo there was contact with other cars just in front of Senna resulting in Senna making contact with one of the cars causing suspension damage that forced him to retire from the race.
+Makowiecki had no major injuries from the accident.
+In Brazil at São Paulo, there was contact with other cars just in front of Senna resulting in Senna making contact with one of the cars causing suspension damage that forced him to retire from the race.

 McLaren (2015–)

-On 9 February 2015 it was confirmed that Senna would be a factory driver for the McLaren GT3 project.
+On 9 February 2015, it was confirmed that Senna would be a factory driver for the McLaren GT3 project.